-Leidos is seeking a Senior Transportation Operations Engineer to provide support with projects under contract to the U.S. Department of Transportation (U.S. DOT) Federal Highway Administration and State/Local Departments of Transportation (DOTs).
+Leidos seeks a Senior Transportation Operations Specialist to provide leadership on projects under contract to the U.S. Department of Transportation (U.S. DOT) Federal Highway Administration and State/Local Departments of Transportation (DOTs).

 • Ensure organizational preparedness for non-recurring events (incidents, work zones, special events, weather, etc.) and associated disruptions to transportation operations.

-• Identify, inform, and engage staff on industry advances and customer needs and direction
+• Identify, inform, and engage staff on opportunities to advance industry practices

 • Manage the project budget, schedule, client interactions, and deliverable quality.